priteshmaheshwari/DatabaseApp-Sys/README.md

 ## Run

-Assuming the database is now set up, run the following lines
+Assuming the database is now set up, run the following lines, again from the code folder

-Load data: `python3 code/dataload.py`
+Load data: `python3 dataload.py`

+And then:

-Run application: `python3 code/application.py`
+Run application: `python3 application.py`